NorielSylvire/42-Makefile-Template/README.md

 Here's what each macro does:
 * HDRS: list your header files here.
 Useful when doing a local install to put the latest version of your in your custom include path.
 * MSRC: your main project source files.
 These are all the `.c` files in your **mandatory** version of the project.
+* MAIN: this is your mandatory main file.
+You can only have one main per program, so you won't compile this when running tests.
 * OBJ: the main source objects to be compiled
 * BSRC: your bonus source files.
 These will be all the `..._bonus.c` files from the **bonus** version of the project.
+* BMAIN: same as above, only this will be your bonus main.
 * BOBJ: the bonus objects to be compiled.
 * TSRC: you may want to make your project using TDD, in which case you will want to define the test `.c` files separately and compile them separately.
 These files could contain unit tests of your project, for instance.
+* TMAIN: same as above, only this will be your test main.
 * TOBJ: the test objects to be compiled.

 #